What Are Ancestor CSS Selectors?

 Written by Dan

-For example, the selector div > h1 would target any h1 element that is a child of a div element.
+For example, the selector div > h1 would target any h1 element that is a direct child of a div element.

-For example, the selector div > h1 > p would target any p element that is a grandchild of both a div and an h1 element.
+For example, the selector div > h1 > p would target any p element that is a direct child of an h1 element, which is itself a direct child of a div element.
 This can be useful for styling complex document structures without having to use a lot of nested classes or IDs.

 Last updated